What’s Coming Up on the May 2025 World Athletics Calendar?

 It may still be early in the season, but there’s no shortage of competitions coming up in the next three weeks to keep your eye on.
 Multiple Diamond League Events, the Asian Championships, and Grand Slam Philadelphia are just a few.

-Here’s what you can expect for the rest of the month.
+Here’s what you can expect on the May 2025 World Athletics Calendar this month.

 May 16 – Doha Diamond League (Qatar)